 If you are interested in offering protection to your body

-and reducing the common hangover associated with drinking alcohol,
+and reducing the next-day effects associated with drinking alcohol,

 our Party Complex formulation may help.

 Alcohol is metabolized after consumption into two enzymes: alcohol dehydrogenase (ADH) and aldehyde dehydrogenase (ALDH).
 Alcohol must be broken down into these enzymes for the body to eliminate it.
 ADH then breaks down alcohol to acetaldehyde, which is a highly toxic substance.
 Then acetaldehyde is broken down into acetate, which is broken down into water and carbon dioxide, and eliminated from the body (1).